 So where’s the best place for a beer on the Isle of Man?
 Well despite some of the Island’s independent pubs having been closed over the years, we’re still blessed with plenty of choice but if we don’t use them we’ll lose them.

-They’re not short of a few pubs in the North of the Island (you can draw you own conclusions as to why) but our pick of the bunch is The Traf, or The Trafalgar Hotel to give it’s full moniker.
+They’re not short of a few pubs in the North of the Island (you can draw you own conclusions as to why) but our pick of the bunch is The Ginger, or The Ginger Hall Hotel to give it’s full moniker.

 The Creek Inn